RichardTuharsky/simplenotes/README.md

 # Notesify

-Simple note taking app, which I built purely for myself (if you want you can use it too).
+Simple note taking app, which I built purely for myself.
 App is written in ReactJS.